Configuring Custom Precise Protection Rules

 Prerequisites

-- You have connected a website to WAF.
+- You have connected your website to WAF.
+For details, seeConnecting Your Website to WAF.

 - If you use a dedicated WAF instance, make sure it has been upgraded to the latest version.
 For details, see Managing Dedicated WAF Engines.